lowRISC/lowrisc-site/content/docs/index.md

 Here you can find selected software and hardware IP which works together to produce an (almost) fully open-source computer system, consisting of:

-* RISCV CPU written in the Chisel/Scala hardware description language
+* RISCV CPU, either Rocket written in the Chisel/Scala hardware description language, or Ariane written in System Verilog
-* A variety of useful peripherals, UART, MMC/SD-Card controller, Ethernet(100BaseT), VGA compatible screen, keyboard
+* A variety of useful peripherals, UART, MMC/SD-Card controller, Ethernet(100/1000BaseT), X-windows compatible screen
-* AXI compatible interface to proprietary DDR memory controller from Xilinx
+* PC-Compatible keyboard, mouse (additional interfacing hardware required)
-* Boot loader for MMC/SD-Cards, based on u-boot
+* AXI compatible interface to proprietary DDR memory controller from Xilinx (included in Vivado)
-* Ethernet booter incorporating DHCP
+* Choice of three boot loaders (QSPI flash memory, MMC/SD-Card, tftp Ethernet)
-* RISCV-Linux, adapted with drivers to attach to the above peripherals
+* RISCV-Linux kernel v5.1.3, supplemented with drivers to attach to the above peripherals
 * RISCV-Debian operating system

 ## Quick Start